MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-certificate-template.md

 To customize the certificate template on the platform follow these steps:

-1. Login to the Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. Sign in to the Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)

 1. Select **Settings** from the left navigation panel then **Certificate Templates** followed by **New Template**.

     ![certificate selection](../media/certificate%20selection.png)

-1. Enter a name for the certificate template then select the language from the *Select Language* dropdown list.
+1. Enter a name for the certificate template then select the language from the **Select Language** dropdown list.
 The content printed by the platform will be made available in the selected language (default certificate language is "English").

 1. Select **Download PowerPoint template** under Certificate Template to download the certificate template and open the template in PowerPoint. [sample-certificate-template (6).pptx](https://github.com/MicrosoftDocs/microsoft-community-training/files/6938903/sample-certificate-template.6.pptx)